Fake apologies and the power of sincerity. Moral values in action

 For example:

-Message about the measures taken to solve the problem
+Reporting measures taken to resolve the problem

 For example: